How To Get A Property Before You’re 30

 Know The Property Market

-If you know the area you want to buy property in, ensure that you’re subscribed to papers and online publications covering property and development in the market.
+If you know the area in which you want to buy property, ensure that you’re subscribed to papers and online publications covering property and development in the market.

 Property Discussion Forums

-Join the discussion and benefit from the knowledge of others who have been in your shoes.
+Join the discussion and benefit from the knowledge of others in your shoes.
 Forums like PropertyTalk.

 Join Local Property Investor Associations

 local property investor associations can help you form a network with like-minded people and benefit from their experience.